LiuYuancheng/2D_Indoor_CQB_Simulator/README.md

 ![](doc/img/logMid.png)

-**Program Design Purpose**: We want to build a 2D tactical board program which can load the building floor blue print, squad position, enemy position, enemy search path for Close-quarters battle (CQB) attack strategy planning and simulate the enemy prediction scenario.
+**Program Design Purpose**: We want to build a 2D tactical board program which can load the building floor blue print, squad position, enemies position, enemy search path for Close-quarters battle (CQB) attack strategy planning and simulate the enemy prediction scenario.
 The tactical board UI is shown below:

 ![](doc/img/screenshot01.png)